fsmirne/LINQPad.QueryPlanVisualizer/README.md

 * Open plan in SQL Server Management Studio or another default app
 * Save plan to disk

+Supported databases: Sql Server and PostgreSQL.

+Supported ORMs: `Entity Framework Core 5` and `LINQ to SQL`

 ## Getting Started

-**If you use LINQPad 6, you must use version 2.0 of this library.
-For LINQPad 5, you must use version 1.0**
+**If you use LINQPad 6, you must use version 2.X of this library.
+For LINQPad 5, you must use version 1.X**

 Version 2.1 and newer uses **Microsoft Edge WebView2** to display the query plan.
 This requires either **WebView2 Runtime** to be installed or a recent version of Edge Canary.
-To download WebView2 Runtime visit [Microsoft Edge WebView2 Download Page](https://developer.microsoft.com/en-us/microsoft-edge/webview2/)
+To download WebView2 Runtime visit [Microsoft Edge WebView2 Download Page](https://developer.microsoft.com/en-us/microsoft-edge/webview2/).

-The library can show query plans for `LINQ to SQL` driver and `Entity Framework Core 5`.

 ### Install from NuGet